 So too are the best wines of Aragon and Navarra, finally receiving the consumer attention they deserve.
 The historical heartland of Garnacha, Aragon borders Catalunya to the east and Navarra to the north.
 Three DOs (appellations) called Calatayud, Campo de Borja, and Carinena are becoming the leading sources of top-quality Garnacha wines.
 With heavy calcareous soils and high-altitude vineyards at their disposal – some of the highest in Calatayud reach 1000m – growers can slowly ripen the grape without sacrificing acidity and freshness.
 As elsewhere, local bureaucracies were encouraging growers to pull up their old bush vines in the early 21st century, as they were considered economically unviable and too unproductive.
 However, winemakers like Juan Manuel Gonzalvo are helping to preserve the remaining vines and encourage winegrowers to care for them.
 In Campo de Borja, single vineyards planted on the Moncayo mountains benefit from cool breezes and the continental climate with typically dry summers.
 The resulting wines merge the best elements of power and finesse to create an entirely different style of wine from those found in Sierra de Gredos.
 In Aragon, depth and concentration are highly prized commodities.
 Misticos is a superlative example of the genre and possibly the region’s finest Garnacha wine.
 Produced from grapes sourced in the Calatayud DO, the area’s vines give preciously low yields of richly concentrated fruit.
 After aging for approximately eight months in French barrique, a beautifully expressive wine emerges.
 Powerful aromas of strawberry, raspberry, and damson are enveloped in velvety, elegant tannins.
 It is a wine custom build for seducing consumers who remain aloof to Garnacha’s charms.

 The region’s terroir is highly diverse, with significant micro-climate, soil, aspect, and altitude variations.
 Many would argue that the best sites for Garnacha are located in the Ribera Baja sub-zone in the south, with its poor soils and Mediterranean climate.
 The village of Fitero is renowned for its single-vineyard expressions, mainly if the vines are over 50 years old.
-The region’s winemakers have an unprecedented opportunity to craft terroir-driven and distinctive wines in such conditions.
+Thus, the region’s winemakers have an unprecedented opportunity to craft terroir-driven and distinctive wines in such conditions.
 Thankfully, they don’t waste it.